7 Best Quiet Islands in Thailand and Where to Stay

 Where to Stay: Frog Beach House

 Located off the coast of Trang Province in southern Thailand, Koh Kradan is considered one of Thailand’s most visually spectacular islands.
-Its long, thin beach offers excellent swimming at high tide, memorable walks on sandbars at low tide, and breathtaking views at all times of day.
-Long-tail boats are available to take visitors from Koh Kradan to other nearby islands for snorkeling and exploration excursions.
+Its long, thin beach offers excellent swimming at high tide, memorable walks on sandbars at low tide, and breathtaking views at all times of the day.
+Long-tail boats are available to take visitors from Koh Kradan to other nearby islands for snorkelling and exploration excursions.
 It should be noted that Koh Kradan is a highly seasonal island; almost all of the island’s resorts close down during the rainy season from October to May.

 Where to Stay: Reef Resort Kradan

 |Dream of living with your toes in the sand and seashells in your hand?
 Take a virtual look into what you can expect when visiting or living on a Caribbean Island off the coast of Belize.
 Grab a fruity drink and join us as we introduce you to the expat and adventure tourist lifestyle that awaits you on Ambergris Caye through the lens of those who have done it!
 Register for the live event taking place October 26th @ 5 pm ET.|